WorksheetCode-sensitiveLast reviewed July 7, 2026

 Quick reference table

 PV cable sizing is a workflow, not a single table lookup.
-Screen the DC source-circuit run with module Isc and the DC voltage-drop calculator, screen the inverter output with AC current and the wire size calculator, then close both paths with ampacity, terminal temperature, conduit or rooftop derating, and listed-equipment instructions.
+Check the DC source-circuit run with module Isc and the DC voltage-drop calculator, check the inverter output with AC current and the wire size calculator, then close both paths with ampacity, terminal temperature, conduit or rooftop derating, and listed-equipment instructions.

 Run segmentCalculator to openRecord before final review